Planning your trip to Peru

 It is a bit harder to travel in the Andes during rainy season, especially when you leave the paved roads.
 Landslides can occur, leaving roads and sometimes railroads impassable.
 Normally the weather is better in the morning.
 That is why most flights to and from Cusco are in the morning.
 It rarely rains all day and weather can change suddenly.
 Like everywhere in the mountains weather can be really bad: violent thunderstorms, hail and snow do occur sometimes.
 But a couple of hours later it is sunny and warm again.

 One huge advantage of rainy season: nature gets really beautiful and green.
 We actually prefer the landscapes then!
 You can stay in Cusco without any problems in rainy season.
 There will be sun, there will be rain, temperatures can vary but it will rarely be extreme.
-Just take different clothes with you for the different whether types and you´re ready to go.
+Just take clothes with you for the different weather types and you´re ready to go.

 Bolivia